FSE100Capstone/DeVILSona-docs/docs/user-guide/scenario2-drivingtoajobinterview.md

 For the most reliable experience, please play Scenario 2 using the desktop application version.

+## Player Positioning and Play Style

+At the start of the level, during the controls tutorial, you should be positioned **just outside the driver-side door** and within comfortable reach of the door handle.
+You will remain in this position until you complete **Objective 1: Open the driver-side door**.

+After completing Objective 1, you are automatically moved into the vehicle.
+Once repositioned, you should be seated in the **driver's seat** and see the scene from Mike’s perspective at approximately **eye level**, including visibility of his torso and legs.

+For the best experience, it is recommended that you choose **either seated play or standing play for the entire scenario** and remain consistent throughout.
+Switching between standing and sitting during the scenario can affect player placement and make interactions more difficult.

+### Reorienting Your View

+Scenario 2 is intended to be played through the **desktop application using Meta Quest Link**.
+If you are not positioned correctly at the start of the level or after entering the vehicle, you can re-center your view through Meta Quest Link:

+- Press the **Meta button** on the **right controller**
+- Select **Reset View**

+This should help place you back in the correct position for the scenario.

+### In-Game Menu Note

+The **Menu** button with the **three horizontal lines** on the **left controller** opens an in-game settings menu.
+However, those settings are not currently functional in Scenario 2.

+At this time, those menu options should not be relied on while playing this level.

 ## Controls and Settings

 Before the scenario begins, a tutorial screen explains the controls used throughout the experience and lets you choose optional voice and subtitle settings.